dev-Ninjaa/Vortex-AI/README.md

-# LUNA: Your Intelligent Desktop Assistant
+# VORTEX: Your Intelligent Desktop Assistant

 ## Introduction

 Imagine having a personal assistant that not only understands your commands but seamlessly integrates with your digital life.
-Meet LUNA, an intelligent desktop assistant that combines voice interaction, smart automation, and natural conversation capabilities.
-While there are many virtual assistants available, LUNA stands out by offering a unique blend of offline functionality and cloud-powered intelligence.
+Meet VORTEX, an intelligent desktop assistant that combines voice interaction, smart automation, and natural conversation capabilities.
+While there are many virtual assistants available, VORTEX stands out by offering a unique blend of offline functionality and cloud-powered intelligence.

 LUNA represents the future of desktop interaction - a future where your computer truly understands you.
 While we're still in beta and working through some challenges, we're committed to creating the most intuitive and powerful desktop assistant available.